vanzin/jEdit/README.SRC.txt

  For building the online help in PDF-format:

   - Apache FOP 0.20.5.
-The 0.92 beta version will NOT work!
+Maybe a later FOP works too, but someone needs to test it.
     Get it from <http://xmlgraphics.apache.org/fop/download.html>

  For building the windows installer (for the final step):